Pay and entitlements for apprentices & trainees

 If you are not sure whether the calculators apply to you, please Contact us.

-Note: If an employee is not undertaking a recognised apprenticeship or traineeship, they must be paid at the relevant adult or junior rate.
+Note: If an employee is not undertaking a recognised traineeship, they must be paid at the relevant adult or junior rate.
 This also applies if they haven’t been properly signed up as an apprentice or trainee.

 Best Practice Tip